 MPT’s Captains License classes are USCG Approved, NO TEST AT THE USCG.

 This course is available for both levels.
 The first level is USCG Approved for candidates applying for their Six-Pack - Operator of Uninspected Passenger Vessel (OUPV) License.
-Also known as the Charterboat Captains License and is 8 days in length for daytime students or 2 weeks of evenings and Saturdays for Night Students.
-This license is for operation of uninspected vessels only.
+Also known as the Charterboat Captains License and is 8 days in length *.
+This license is for operation of uninspected vessels only up to 100T.

 An applicant who has successfully completed Operator of Uninspected Passenger Vessels (OUPV) (MARTPT -340) course and when presents Certificate of Training within one year of completion of training, will satisfy the examination requirements of 46 CFR 11.903(a)(24) for original issuance, 46 CFR 10.227(e)(1)(iii) for renewal, and 46 CFR 10.227(i)(l) for reissuance of a merchant mariner endorsement as Operator of Uninspected Passenger Vessels (OUPV) Upon Near Coastal, or Great Lakes and Inland, or Inland Waters.
 The course completion certificate issued upon successful completion of this course is valid for one application which results in the issuance of an endorsement(s) and may not be used for future application transactions.